wasanaradampala/synchronizer_token_pattern/README.md

 # synchronizer_token_pattern

-A sample implementation of preventing CSRF attack using Double submit token pattern in PHP
+A sample implementation of preventing CSRF attack using Synchronizer token pattern in PHP

 GET STARTED